FreedomIntelligence/ALLaVA/README.md

 ## 📝 Citation
 If you find our data useful, please consider citing our work!
 We are FreedomIntelligence from [Shenzhen Research Institute of Big Data](http://sribd.cn/en) and [The Chinese University of Hong Kong, Shenzhen](https://sds.cuhk.edu.cn/en)
 ```
-@article{chen2024allava,
+@misc{chen2024allava,
       title={ALLaVA: Harnessing GPT4V-synthesized Data for A Lite Vision-Language Model},
-  author={Chen, Guiming Hardy and Chen, Shunian and Zhang, Ruifei and Chen, Junying and Wu, Xiangbo and Zhang, Zhiyi and Chen, Zhihong and Li, Jianquan and Wan, Xiang and Wang, Benyou},
+      author={Guiming Hardy Chen and Shunian Chen and Ruifei Zhang and Junying Chen and Xiangbo Wu and Zhiyi Zhang and Zhihong Chen and Jianquan Li and Xiang Wan and Benyou Wang},
-  journal={arXiv preprint arXiv:2402.11684},
-  year={2024}
+      year={2024},
+      eprint={2402.11684},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
 }
 ```